btroncone/learn-rxjs/operators/combination/forkjoin.md

 # forkJoin

 ####signature: `forkJoin(...args, selector : function): Observable`
-*The gist: Get the last emitted item from each observable on completion...*
+*The gist: Output the last emitted item from each observable on completion...*

 ### Examples